woodepic/Outdoor-Home-Theatre/README.md

 # Outdoor-Home-Theatre
-Firmware for a climate controlled electronics enclosure for an outdoor home theatre.

 This is a reupload of an old project, as I did not use Github at the time.
 This project spanned July 2018 - March 2020, and I am happy to report it is still working perfectly to this day (January 2022).